brandkap/brandkap.github.io/work/visual-cognition-lab.md

 ## Refreshed interface

-There was a complete overhaul on the websites designs and layouts.
+There was a complete overhaul on the website's designs and layouts.
 Design decisions were based on feedback received from previous phone call interviews.

 {% capture caption %}
 Based on information gathered from interviewing, the hero section was designed to have content that lab participants needed; the lab's phone number, a way to email the lab, and direction information.